xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 }
 ```

-With the changed result structure in ArangoDB 2.3, the `extra` attribute in the result
+With the changed result structure in AvocadoDB 2.3, the `extra` attribute in the result
 will look like this:

 ```